SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

 Adding a User Interface
 ===============================================
-Your library is sufficient as is, you have an implementation of an algorithm, which an interested user could download and use within their own Python software.
-However, it's often nice to include a sample application, or some sort of user interface, so people can download and use your code directly.
+Your library is sufficient as is, you have an implementation of an algorithm, which an interested user could download and use within their own Python application.
+However, it's nice to include a sample application, or some sort of user interface.
+A basic UI allows people to download and use your code directly and also see how your algorithm is meant to be used.
 The SNAPPY Python template makes this easy.

 Start by creating a new issue on WEISSlab, something like "Implement UI".
 And a new